stefanoborini/book-the-software-company/06-office-and-workplace.md

 must be provided to host all the tools needed for the job.
 Developers are not marketing, accounting, or sales.
 They rarely move and must have all their tools and setup optimised and close at hand.

-1. Do you have and use whiteboards?
+# Do you have and use whiteboards?

 Software development requires communication and brainstorming.
 Software management requires keeping track of tasks.
 The whiteboard is the perfect tool to satisfy both needs.
-You can't brainstorm on a piece of paper, and if you like SCRUM methodologies you need a surface for you task stickers.
+You can't brainstorm on a piece of paper, and if you like Scrum methodologies you need a surface for you task stickers.

 A technology company that does not provide whiteboards is seriously limiting its